shahinmnm/Poker-Telegram-Bot/PERFORMANCE_REPORT.md

 well below the 10-call ceiling.【b3c8d5†L1-L7】

 ## Follow-up Opportunities
-- Expose cache metrics via Prometheus exporters once the ops stack is ready.
+- Wire cache metrics into Prometheus exporters once the ops stack is ready.
 - Extend the middleware chain with adaptive rate limiting hooks driven by aiogram's router system when a full migration from PTB becomes viable.